ahotchkin/ahotchkin.github.io/_posts/2019-09-19-how_toy_story_4_inspired_my_rails_application_project.markdown

   <% end %>
 ```

-And with all of that set to go, I last piece was to set some rules around the params.
+And with all of that set to go, the last piece was to set some rules around the params.
 The `@movies` array is determined by the parameters, if any, that are passed through in the search form.

 ```
 #movies_controller.rb